In Moray, there are a wide variety of suitable venues for conducting marriage ceremonies.

 All certificates must be originals - no photocopies - and all documents apart from the Certificates of No Impediment will be returned to you.
 In most cases these forms, documents and fees will be handed personally to the registrar but arrangements can be made for postal delivery.

-Further information is available from any registrar’s office in Scotland and in the information leaflet Marriage in Scotland (RM1) which is issued with the marriage notice forms.
+Further information is available from any registrar’s office in Scotland and in the information leaflet Marriage in Scotland (RM1) (PDF, 43kb) available from the National Records of Scotland website.

 More detailed information on the regulations covering getting married in Scotland are available from the National Records of Scotland.